danwrong/restler/README.md

 * _complete_ emitted when the request has finished whether it was successful or not.
 Gets passed the response data and the response as arguments.
 * _success_ emitted when the request was successful.
 Gets passed the response data and the response as arguments.
 * _error_ emitted when the request was unsuccessful.
 Gets passed the response data and the response as arguments.
+* _2XX, 3XX, 4XX, 5XX etc_ emitted for all requests with response codes in the range.
+Eg. 2XX emitted for 200, 201, 203
+* _actual response code_ there is an event emitted for every single response code.  eg.  404, 201, etc.

 ### get(url, options)